abqamar/getx_structure/README.md

 ## 🧑‍💻 Contributing
 Contributions are welcome!
 Please fork this repo, make your changes, and submit a pull request.

-## 📜 License
-This project is licensed under the MIT License — see the LICENSE

 ## 🌟 Acknowledgments
 - [GetX](https://pub.dev/packages/get) - by Jonny Borges